niharika0912/CS4700-Artificial-Intelligence/README.md

 - **University:** University of Central Missouri

 ## Overview
-This repository contains solutions for **Bonus Assignment 2** in **CS4700 - Artificial Intelligence**.
+This repository contains solutions for **Bonus Assignment** in **CS4700 - Artificial Intelligence**.
 The assignment covers different AI and ML techniques including **Linear Regression, K-Means Clustering, Neural Networks, and Reinforcement Learning**.

 The following exercises were implemented:
 - **Exercise 1:** House Price Prediction using Linear Regression